The quickest way to understand the Sessions area of Hopin is to think of rooms or groups within your event, gather around “virtual roundtables.”

 Keep in mind you can always delete a session from your event from the Sessions tab in your event dashboard.

 A moderator is selected by the organiser before the event under Sessions >>> Session Name >>> Who Can Join >>> Moderated >>> type the name of the registered attendee to make them a moderator.
 Hit Save.

 Reminder: Moderators, similar to Speakers, must be registered for an event in order for their name to appear when you start typing it in the box.
 Once your moderators claim their event ticket, you can select them as moderators for your sessions.

-When a moderator is in a session, other attendees can click the button that says “Request to Participate.”
+When a moderator is in a session, other attendees can click the button that says "Request to share audio and video.”
 Clicking this button will open the moderation panel for the moderator to view who’s requesting and click to add them to the video stream.